Evolutionary psychology: Ethical implications

 Critics have argued that evolutionary psychology might be used to justify existing social hierarchies and reactionary policies.
 It has also been suggested by critics that evolutionary psychologists' theories and interpretations of empirical data rely heavily on ideological assumptions about race and gender.

 In response to such criticism, evolutionary psychologists often caution against committing the naturalistic fallacy – the assumption that "what is natural" is necessarily a moral good.
-However, their caution against committing the naturalistic fallacy has been criticized as means to stifle legitimate ethical discussions.
+However, their caution against committing the naturalistic fallacy has been criticized as a means to stifle legitimate ethical discussions.

 Contradictions in models

-Some criticisms of evolutionary psychology point at contradictions between different aspects of adaptive scenarios posited by evolutionary psychology.
-One example is the evolutionary psychology model of extended social groups selecting for modern human brains, a contradiction being that the synaptic function of modern human brains require high amounts of many specific essential nutrients so that such a transition to higher requirements of the same essential nutrients being shared by all individuals in a population would decrease the possibility of forming large groups due to bottleneck foods with rare essential nutrients capping group sizes.
-It is mentioned that some insects have societies with different ranks for each individual and that monkeys remain socially functioning after the removal of most of the brain as additional arguments against big brains promoting social networking.
-The model of males as both providers and protectors is criticized for the impossibility of being in two places at once, the male cannot both protect his family at home and be out hunting at the same time.
-In the case of the claim that a provider male could buy protection service for his family from other males by bartering food that he had hunted, critics point at the fact that the most valuable food (the food that contained the rarest essential nutrients) would be different in different ecologies and as such vegetable in some geographical areas and animal in others, making it impossible for hunting styles relying on physical strength or risk-taking to be universally of similar value in bartered food and instead of making it inevitable that in some parts of Africa, food gathered with no need for major physical strength would be the most valuable to barter for protection.
-A contradiction between evolutionary psychology's claim of men needing to be more sexually visual than women for fast speed of assessing women's fertility than women needed to be able to assess the male's genes and its claim of male sexual jealousy guarding against infidelity is also pointed at, as it would be pointless for a male to be fast to assess female fertility if he needed to assess the risk of there being a jealous male mate and in that case his chances of defeating him before mating anyway (pointlessness of assessing one necessary condition faster than another necessary condition can possibly be assessed).
+Some criticisms of evolutionary psychology point to contradictions between different aspects of adaptive scenarios posited by evolutionary psychology.
+One example is evolutionary psychology's claim that extended social groups select for modern human brains.
+However, the synaptic function of modern human brains requires high amounts of many specific essential nutrients.
+Sharing this requirement among all individuals in a population would decrease the possibility of forming large groups, due to bottleneck foods with rare essential nutrients capping group sizes.
+Furthermore, it is noted that some insects have societies with distinct ranks for individuals, despite having smaller connectomes relative to humans.
+Also, monkeys remain socially functioning after the removal of most of their brains, which doesn't support the notion that big brains promote social networking.

+The model of males as both providers and protectors is criticized for the impossibility of being in two places at once; the male cannot both protect his family at home and be out hunting at the same time.
+In the case of the claim that a provider male could buy protection service for his family from other males by bartering food that he had hunted, critics point at the fact that the most valuable food (the food that contained the rarest essential nutrients) would be different in different ecologies.
+As such, valuable foods may be primarily vegetable in some geographical areas and animal in others, making it impossible for hunting styles relying on physical strength or risk-taking to be universally of similar value.

+A contradiction also exists between evolutionary psychology's claim that men need to assess a mate's sexual viability more than women.
+Further, the claim that male sexual jealousy guards against infidelity is also criticized, as it would be pointless for a male to be fast to assess female fertility if he needed to assess the risk of there being a jealous male nearby.
+In that case, his chances of defeating him before mating would have to be assessed.